HMaxF/generate-small-prime-number/README.md

     return []; // empty array
   }

-  // WARNING: generate all prime numbers more than 10 millions is slow if(n > Number.MAX_SAFE_INTEGER) {
+  // PROTECTION against accidentally generate all prime numbers more than 100 millions
-    // error value should be less than Number.MAX_SAFE_INTEGER return []; // empty array
+  // because it may take a long time and overheat the device. if(n > 1e8) {
+    throw new Error('value should be less than 100.000.000, to avoid device overheat and broken');
   }

   // create local variable and store first 4 primes